International Trade

 Status of Legislation

-1. The New Collar Jobs Act, sponsored by Rep. Ted Lieu (D) would increase education and job training in cybersecurity.
-This bill was reintroduced by the same sponsor in the 117th Congress (H.R.
-4389).
+The New Collar Jobs Act (H.R.
+334), sponsored by Rep. Ted Lieu (D) would increase education and job training in cybersecurity.

 Status of Legislation